 Annual School Christmas Tree Decorating Competition

-Christmas Trees decorated by local schools on dispay at the International Terminal.
+Christmas trees decorated by local schools on dispay at Terminal 2 (T2).

 Australia's Biggest Morning Tea